matoruru/polybar-adapta-theme/README.md

 ### Workspace display
 This is a normal feature in some normal status bars.
 But in Polybar it is not true!
 You can get status of workspace from this feature.
 Use it!

-This feature is like below images and table.
+This feature is like the images and the table below.

 ![workspaces](https://raw.githubusercontent.com/matoruru/imgs/master/polybar-adapta-theme/workspaces.png)